 Did You Know?

 The episode title is from an old sailors' mnemonic: "Red sky at night, sailors delight; red sky in morning, sailors take warning."
 A colorful sunset often portends good weather, while a red sunrise tends to precede a day of bad weather (because weather patterns commonly move from west to east, especially along ocean trade routes).
 This isn't always true, but it's true enough to be worth remembering.
+It also echoes the old shepherds' mnemonic: 'Red sky at night; shepherds' delight.
+Red sky in the morning; shepherds' warning.' from which the sailors' rhyme was taken.
 See more